rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 #### Get the detailed list of segments

-**Note**: Before reading this section, you might want to review [How Exported Images are Stored as Dynamic Large Objects](/how-to/cloud-images-faq) for a reminder of the naming conventions that the Cloud Images export task uses.
+**Note**: Before reading this section, you might want to review [Where is my exported image?](/how-to/cloud-images-faq) for a reminder of the naming conventions that the Cloud Images export task uses.

 Now that you know the container and pattern that will be used to locate the segments for the Dynamic Large Object you want to download, you can